redhat-developer/vscode-server-connector/README.md

 Now if you start the server it should run on the specified port.

-### 3. Is there a video that explain how the VSCode Server Connector extension and the Runtime Server Protocol work?
+### 3. Is there a video that explain how the JBoss Toolkit extension and the Runtime Server Protocol work?
 Yes.
 This is the video you can watch to learn more about this extension https://www.youtube.com/watch?v=sP2Hlw-C_7I

 -----------------------------------------------------------------------------------------------------------